atlasunified/Templates-ComfyUI-/README.md

 # Templates for the [ComfyUI Interface](https://github.com/comfyanonymous/ComfyUI)

-NOTE: DPM ADAPTIVE is non-functioning right now.
-Not sure if it is my settings or the UI.
+NOTE: DPM ADAPTIVE appears to be working again... but its still sus, so I marked it orange.

 ## 512 x 512

 See the differentiation between samplers in this 14 image simple prompt generator.